C++ to C Compiler

 - Exceptions have no equivalent language construct in C

-- Virtual classes would result in function pointers within the generated C code and that would brake the parallelization workflow.
+- Virtual functions would result in function pointers within the generated C code and that would break the parallelization workflow.

 Beyond that the emmtrix C++ to C Compiler is under active development and it is planned to support the full feature set of the C++17 (ISO/IEC 14882:2017) standard.